Andreas Sails Aboard the Charming Nancy

 The Palatinate and nearby areas had been repeatedly invaded by the French, leading to devastation and famine for the people living there.
 There was also the threat of religious persecution.
 The Hagenbuchs were Lutherans, while the French were Catholics.

-In the spring of 1737 as the weather warmed, the family traveled to Rotterdam in then what was called the Dutch Republic.
+In the spring of 1737 as the weather warmed, the couple traveled to Rotterdam in then what was called the Dutch Republic.
 Today, we know it simply as the Netherlands.
 The fastest route would have been to float down the Rhine River from Heidelberg to Rotterdam.
 Though, this might still take a few weeks.

 Once in Rotterdam, the Hagenbuch family boarded a ship named the Charming Nancy.
 Passage for an adult ranged from five to ten pounds Sterling.
 Children were less.